cpinnix/commanderpowerlevel/README.md

 ##### 9

-Commanders in the nines should be top tier within the format.
-These commanders should:
+Commanders in Commander Level 9 should be considered top-tier within the format.
+These commanders typically:

-- Be among the top tier in competitive Commander rankings.
+1. Rank among the top tier in competitive Commander play.
-- Usually facilitate interactions that can win the game before turn 4.
+2. Enable game-winning interactions, often before turn 4.

 Examples: